CSCIS in OR

 History

 The first known Christian Science institutional work in Oregon began in 1900.
-In the Salem area, institutional services were handled by the churches' care committees through the 1960s.
+In the Salem area, institutional services were handled by church care committees through the 1960s.
 Members rotated through the duties of holding regular or semi-regular services at the Oregon State Penitentiary, but services were sporadic.

 During the 1970s, a paid chaplain was employed and a wholly volunteer steering committee was set up to support this work.
-Some written reports were provided, but the main form of communication to the churches was from the chaplain's once-a-year visitation to the churches.
+Some written reports were provided, but the main form of communication with the field was via the chaplain's once-a-year visitation to the churches.

 In the 1980s the paid chaplain position was dissolved, and the committee was re-organized to consist of volunteer chaplains and a volunteer Executive Committee.
 A quarterly 'IS' newsletter was started to share fruitage (healings) and activities with the Oregon branch churches and societies.